 This means that you do not have to give in to raw clams cravings no matter how strong these food urges are.
 There is a good reason why you should do this.
-Remember that experts do not pass the consumption of raw food during pregnancy.
+Remember that experts do not pass the consumption of raw or undercooked food during pregnancy.

 So, instead of consuming raw clams, try having them when cooked.
 The only way you can tell that your clams are adequately cooked is when their shells open (5).
 Again, be cautious when you are eating clams prepared by someone else.
 There is always a chance of the clams being undercooked.

 Pregnant women also need to stay away from sashimi.
 It is because sashimi is prepared using thinly sliced fish.
 It is often compared to sushi, but the difference is that sashimi is served without the rice.
-The Center for Disease Control and Prevention (CDC) advises pregnant women to avoid sashimi and other undercooked fish diets like ceviche (3).
+The Center for Disease Control and Prevention (CDC) advises pregnant women to avoid sashimi and other undercooked fish dishes like ceviche (3).

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!